GoharaJunior/move.it/README.md

 Remembering that you need to have a [Figma](http://figma.com/) account to access it.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.

 ---

 <p align="center">Made with 💜 by Gohara Junior</p>